konsou/konso.codes/index.md

 HTML generated from markdown.
 PDF generated from HTML.
 Runs on my web server.
 Semi-automated deployment.
 [Live demo](https://konso.codes)
 [Source](https://github.com/konsou/konso.codes)
-Keywords: Markdown apache2 bash linux letsencrypt
+Keywords: markdown apache2 bash linux letsencrypt

 ### Claim-a-pixel
 Users can pay a small fee to claim pixels for themselves and select their color.
 Anyone can claim a pixel by paying more than the previous claimant.
 [Live demo](https://pixels.rpghelpers.com/)
 [Source](https://github.com/konsou/pay-for-pixels)
-Keywords: React.js node.js payment-integration gamification
+Keywords: react.js node.js payment-integration gamification

 ### Esivalvoja - a humorous Discord bot
 A Discord bot for a small community.
 Learning testing and CI/CD.